If you’ve ever written a marketing email, you know how important it is to track the open rate and conversion rate after you’ve sent it out.

-Let me let you in on a little secret: just once simple line of text can be the difference between people reading (and acting on!) your emails and them spending the rest of their lives in the “Trash” folder.
+But I’ll let you in on a little secret: just one simple line of text can be the difference between people reading (and acting on!) your emails and them spending the rest of their lives in the “Trash” folder.

 Your email subject lines are the first place you should start when you’re looking to increase your conversions on your email broadcasts, because conversions won’t happen if people aren’t actually reading your emails.

 Today we're going to talk about how breaking the “rules” of email marketing strategy might actually improve your open rates and your conversions from your email campaigns.

 The Commonly Taught “Rules” For Email Marketing (Hint: They Can Be Broken!)